XRPLF/XRPL-Standards/XLS-47d-PriceOracles/README.md

 The transaction fails if:

 - A required field is missing.
 - XRP reserve is insufficient.
-If the Oracle instance has less or equal than five pairs then the XRP reserve requirements is one, otherwise the XRP reserve requirements is two.
+If the Oracle instance has less or equal than five token pairs then the XRP reserve requirements is one, otherwise the XRP reserve requirements is two.
-- Transaction's `PriceDataSeries` array size exceeds ten when creating a new Oracle instance or Oracle's instance `PriceDataSeries` array size exceeds ten after updating the Oracle instance.
+- Transaction's `PriceDataSeries` array size is empty or exceeds ten when creating a new Oracle instance or Oracle's instance `PriceDataSeries` array size exceeds ten after updating the Oracle instance.
 - `PriceDataSeries` has duplicate token pairs.
+- `PriceDataSeries` has array elements with missing `SymbolPrice`.
 - The `Account` account doesn't exist or the `Account` is not equal to the `Owner` field when updating the Oracle instance.
 - The transaction is not signed by the `Account` account or the account's multi signers.
+- The `URI` field length exceeds 64 bytes.
+- The `Provider` field length exceeds 64 bytes.
+- The `SymbolClass` field length exceeds 12 bytes.
+- The `LastUpdateTime` field is less than the previous `LastUpdateTime` or is greater than the last close time plus 30 seconds.

 If an object with the `OracleID` Object ID already exists then the new token pairs are added to the Oracle instance `PriceDataSeries` array.
 Note that the order of the token pairs in the `PriceDataSeries` array is not important since the token pair uniquely identifies location in the `PriceDataSeries` array of the `PriceOracle` object.
 Also note that not every token pair price has to be updated.
 I.e., even though the `PriceOracle` may define ten token pairs, `SetOracle` transaction may contain only one token pair price update.
 In this case the missing token pair will not include `SymbolPrice` and `Scale` fields. `PreviousTxnID` can be used to find the last updated Price Data for this token pair.